microsoft/botframework-solutions/docs/howto/skills/csharp/addskillsupportforv4bot.md

 ## Libraries

-- Add `Microsoft.Bot.Builder.Solutions` and `Microsoft.Bot.Builder.Skills` Nuget libraries to your solution
+- Add `Microsoft.Bot.Builder.Solutions` and `Microsoft.Bot.Builder.Skills` NuGet libraries to your solution

 ## Skill Configuration

 The 'Skills' nuget provides a `SkillManifest` type that describes a Skill.
-You Bot should maintain a collection of registered Skills typically serialised into a JSON configuration file.
+Your bot should maintain a collection of registered Skills typically serialised into a JSON configuration file.
 The Virtual Assistant template uses a `skills.json` file for this purpose.

 As part of your Configuration processing you should construct a collection of registered Skills by deserializing this file, for example:
 ```